A Guide to Good Gut Health

 Taking care of our general health involves exercising, eating well, and relaxing.
 However, we often overlook an essential part of our body that can make a big difference – our gut.

 Our gut starts at the mouth, where food is ingested, and follows all the way through our stomach, intestines and colon until we excrete what we can’t use.
-Its role is to absorb all the nutrients we need to survive and protect us from invasive diseases.
-If your gut is compromised, then you can’t absorb food properly and you become more likely to fall ill.
+Its role is to absorb all the nutrients we need to survive.

 With so much going on in our lives, it can be easy to neglect some of the basics that we should be doing every day.
 Some obvious things like not drinking enough and eating in a rush are bad for your gut, but all activity in our life affects our gut.
-Not getting enough sleep and being stressed also has an impact on our ‘2nd brain’ just as the way these make you feel unable to use your actual brain!
+Even lack of sleep can have an impact on our "second brain".

-Research has shown there are some ways you can enhance your gut with certain foods.
-There are two ways these theories work, prebiotics and probiotics.
+There are two specific ways you can support your gut— prebiotics and probiotics.
 Prebiotics are foods which nourish bacteria in your gut, to allow them to do their job the best the can.
 Probiotics are foods which add bacteria to your gut, to increase the number of ‘good’ bacteria.
 The benefits of both of these methods varies greatly from person to person, so before you focus on these two points, here are some general diet changes you can make to help with your gut health.